-We inform visitors that a portion of the Baptistery internal coating is currently under restoration.
+Visitors are advised that the Baptistery is undergoing restoration work.
 We apologize for the inconvenience.

 The Baptistery is also accessible for people with mobility difficulties.
-There is a cumulative ticket which gives access first to the Museum and then to the Baptistery.
 Subject to exhaustion of places, it is possible to reserve free admission for the person with difficulties, by writing to the email email@example.com or by contacting the cash desk in Piazza Duomo 14, subject to availability, against a certification document.
 Any gratuity for the companion is subject to further considerations.
 For privacy reasons, the email conversation will be deleted.
 For any paying people to match, we kindly ask you to make the purchase online.
 To find out about the projects prepared by the Opera del Duomo, visit the page Project for accessibility